What Is A Sinking Fund? Your Budget’s Secret Weapon

 Setting up a sinking fund is a smart way to save for future expenses without stress.
 Here is a simple step-by-step guide to help you create your own sinking fund and stay in control of your money.

-Step 1: Choose the Goal or Expense
+Step 1: Choose the goal or expense

 Decide what you’re saving for.
 Start with something concrete and realistic: